ubco-W2022T1-cosc301/project-group29/final_report_group29.md

 After all, by comparing all the plots, we could find that all the plots tells us the temperature and humidity goes to the opposity direction.
 Hence, we can conclude that - when temperature increased, humidity decreased and vise versa.

+To find the full analysis, code and data, [go notebook here](./notebooks/analysis3)

 ---

 ## Conclusion